Johns Hopkins Supplemental Essays

 See the difference?
 Both sentences communicate the same information (church attendance from a very young age).
 However, the second example provides details that invite the reader into your story.
 This type of enticing and descriptive writing will often lead to successful Johns Hopkins University essays.

 Read over your Johns Hopkins essay carefully.
 Then, think about how every word serves your essay’s overall narrative.
 Your Johns Hopkins essay should use as few words to make as significant an impact as possible.
+Of course, as we’ve seen, being concise doesn’t mean skimping on descriptive language and enticing storytelling.
+Find the balance of hooking your reader, staying within the word count, and crafting a compelling and cohesive narrative.

 Make Johns Hopkins Connections

-Maybe you know what you want to major in and can draw a clear connection between your background/identity/community and that intended major.
+This Johns Hopkins supplemental essay isn’t a “Why Johns Hopkins” prompt in the classic sense.
+However, mentioning Johns Hopkins in your Johns Hopkins essay isn’t off limits.
+Maybe you know what you want to major in and can draw a clear connection between your chosen “first” experience and your intended major.
 If so, use this Johns Hopkins essay to emphasize that connection.
-Successful Johns Hopkins supplemental essays will reveal both who an applicant is and why they belong at Johns Hopkins.

 Example